PaulG09/simple_shell/README.md

-ALX Project: Implementation of shell in C Programming Language
+ALX Project: Implementation of shell in C Programming language